 Maria "Catherine" (Gaumer) Sturtz was born in 1784 in Southampton Township, Somerset County, PA, or in Oldtown, Allegany County, MD, the daughter of Johann "Jacob" and Maria Catherine (Sowash) Gaumer.
 She spent her entire life in the Somerset area.

 In about 1800, Catherine married John "Adam" Sturtz Sr. (1777-1860), of Bedford County, PA, the son of Christian and Catherine Sturtz Sr.

-Many years after Adam's death, a history book in Illinois said that he had been "a farmer, a miller, a carpenter, and was a pushing and energetic character."
+Many years after Adam's death, a history book (in Illinois, of all places) said that he had been "a farmer, a miller, a carpenter, and was a pushing and energetic character."

 When the federal census was enumerated in 1850, the 66-year-old Catherine and 73-year-old Adam dwelled with their son John Adam and his wife Susanna in Southampton Township.